 Studying history at the University of Lethbridge plays a key role in acquiring a liberal education because of the temporal and geographical breadth of our courses.
 By teaching critical thinking skills, we instil an ability to both empathize with and critically evaluate peoples in the past, and to understand the ways the past shapes the present.

-The Historical Undergraduate Society is an active and supportive club for students who share an interest in history.
+The department offers numerous resources to help our students succeed.
+And the Historical Undergraduate Society is an active and supportive club for students who share an interest in history.

 Our small graduate cohort and close working relationships with other departments mean we can tailor an MA program to suit your interests, and it’s easy to get involved with research centres like the Centre for Oral History and Tradition, the Institute for Child and Youth Studies, or the Galt Museum and other community groups.